South Island Itinerary 10 days

 Jucy Snooze Christchurch

-I stumbled upon Jucy Snooze pods while researching for hostels near Christchurch airport.
-And I must say it is definitely one of the coolest places I have ever stayed at.
-It is just 10 minutes walk from the international airport.
-The whole check in and out process is automated and it is a very simple process.
-The check in process only requires a pre-booking and scanning of a photo identity (passport).
+I came across Jucy Snooze pods during my search for hostels near Christchurch airport, and I must admit it’s undoubtedly one of the coolest places I’ve ever stayed at.
+Just a brief 10-minute walk from the international airport, the entire check-in and check-out process is automated, making it a remarkably simple experience.
+All that’s needed for check-in is pre-booking and scanning a photo identity (passport).

 Booking details